“When people feel that someone genuinely likes them, they are more open to listening to that person and to what he/she is selling.” – Brian Tracy

 Fear Of Missing Out a.k.a.
 FOMO is widely successful when it comes to sales closing.
 People also use a fancy term for FOMO – loss aversion.

 But it all leads to basic psychology of the human mind – I don’t want to miss out on that!

 I believe FOMO was already very popular, but it hiked after the evolution of social media platforms.

 In sales, when your prospect is in the negotiation stage, you can drop an email that creates the effect of FOMO.
 Here’s an example:

 I believe you have been testing our platform for a week now, and I hope our product is matching your expectations.
 If you still need any help in terms of product, you can reach out to me directly or contact our support team.

 I also want to share that this week we’re offering a 10% discount on our high-end plan (which is perfect for your business).
 The offer ends this Saturday.
 Hurry up!

 2. What other people are saying?

-According to an analysis by Spiegel, displaying reviews can increase conversion rate by 270%.
+According to an analysis by Spiegel, displaying reviews can increase the conversion rate by 270%.

 Kevin loves to know what other people are saying about your product.
 We all have scrolled down to the bottom of Amazon pages and checked for the reviews.